How it works

 Check three things:

-- Is the automation active? - Paused automations don’t process products.
-Look for the play/pause toggle.
+- Is the automation active? — Paused automations don’t process products.
+Look for the play / pause toggle in the row’s actions or the Active switch on the detail page.

-- Do the filters match? - If you set filter conditions, new products must match them.
-Try removing filters temporarily to test.
+- Do the conditions match? — If you set filters, products must match them.
+Open the automation and check the sentence; remove a filter temporarily to test.

-- Are attributes configured? - The selected attributes must have AI agents linked.
+- Are the attributes still configured? — The selected attributes must have AI agents linked.
 Check the category’s attribute configuration.

 What happens if I edit a running automation?